mundschenk-at/wp-typography/readme.txt

 = 1.14 -  =

 * Improved space collapse functionality.
+* Corrected bug in smart quote and single character word handling where the "0" character may be improperly duplicated
 * Upgraded to [PHP Typography 1.14](http://kingdesk.com/projects/php-typography/)

 = 1.13.1 - August 31, 2009 =